mocatfrio/network-programming/chat-server/chat-server.md

     ![](img/ss5.png)

 4. Third, let's try to use send personal message feature using `#PRIBADI#` message.
-First case, client 2 will send a personal message to client 3 and client 1 doesn't get the message.
+First case, client 2 send a personal message to client 3 and client 1 doesn't get the message.

     ![](img/ss7.png)

-    Then, second case, client 1 will send a personal message to client 3 too.
+    Then, second case, client 1 send a personal message to client 3 too.

     ![](img/ss6.png)